PascalBod/lm-vm/README.md

   * Basic knowledge of Linux (knowing the most common commands...)
   * Basic knowledge of VirtualBox (knowing how to create a virtual machine...)

+> [!NOTE]
-**Note:** For many development environments, 4 GB or 8 GB of memory are enough.
+> For many development environments, 4 GB or 8 GB of memory are enough.
 For [*STM32CubeIDE*](https://www.st.com/en/development-tools/stm32cubeide.html), 16 GB seems to be a minimum.

 # VirtualBox installation